-- E.1 Cases in Class 1A may only be tried by: - i. a High Court Judge, or - ii. a Circuit Judge, authorised to try such cases and provided that the Presiding Judge has released the case for trial by such a judge; or - iii. a Deputy Circuit Judge to whom the case has been specifically released by the Presiding Judge. - E.2 Cases in Class 1B may only be tried by: - i. a High Court Judge, or - ii. a Circuit Judge, provided that the Presiding Judge has released the case for trial by such a judge; or - iii. a Deputy Circuit Judge to whom the case has been specifically released by the Presiding Judge. - E.3 Cases in Class 1C may only be tried by: - i. a High Court Judge, or - ii. a Circuit Judge, or Deputy Circuit Judge, authorised to try such cases (if the case requires the judge to be authorised to hear sexual offences cases), provided that the Presiding Judge has released the case for trial by such a judge, or, if the case is a sexual offence, the Presiding Judge has assigned the case to that named judge.
+- E.1 Cases in Class 1A may only be tried by: - i. a High Court Judge, or - ii. a Circuit Judge, or Deputy High Court Judge, authorised to try such cases and provided that the Presiding Judge has released the case for trial by such a judge; or - iii. a Deputy Circuit Judge to whom the case has been specifically released by the Presiding Judge. - E.2 Cases in Class 1B may only be tried by: - i. a High Court Judge, or - ii. a Circuit Judge, or a Deputy High Court Judge, provided that the Presiding Judge has released the case for trial by such a judge; or - iii. a Deputy Circuit Judge to whom the case has been specifically released by the Presiding Judge. - E.3 Cases in Class 1C may only be tried by: - i. a High Court Judge, or - ii. a Circuit Judge, or a Deputy High Court Judge, or Deputy Circuit Judge, authorised to try such cases (if the case requires the judge to be authorised to hear sexual offences cases), provided that the Presiding Judge has released the case for trial by such a judge, or, if the case is a sexual offence, the Presiding Judge has assigned the case to that named judge.